Daariiidaa/rsschool-cv/cv.md

 **GitHub**: Daariiidaa

 ## About me
 I'm self-motivated, responsible and hard working person.
-Currently, I am a fourth-year student at the Belarusian State Economic University with a degree in Economics and Management at an Industrial Enterprise.
+I currently work for an international logistics company.
 I like to try myself in different areas of knowledge, so I decided to study frontend at RS School.

 ## Skills
 * Git